News Machine

 2013, computer, cell phones, loudspeaker, tape recorder, crt monitor, video camera, antenna, radio, microphone, thermal printer, lighting stands, custom brackets, photo backdrop.

-The News Machine sends a user-contributed tweet through a cycle of machine-to-machine translations, echoing how meaning and message can shift as stories travel through the twenty-four hour news cycle.
+The News Machine sends a user-contributed tweet through a cycle of machine-to-machine translations, mirroring how meaning and message can shift as stories travel through the twenty-four-hour news cycle.

-The resulting text is then displayed on the monitor.
-A video camera opposite captures an image of the monitor, and processes this image using optical character recognition to extract text.
-This text is then read out loud by the speech to text program via a radio, and is recorded via by the public address microphone, and translated again into text via the speech to text system.
+The resulting text is then displayed on a television monitor.
+A video camera captures an image of the monitor and processes this image using optical character recognition to extract text.
+This text is then read out loud by the speech-to-text program via radio, which is recorded by the public address microphone, and translated again into text via the speech-to-text system.

-This final result is then printed out alongside the original message for the visitor to take with them.
-A log of the responses is also available on twitter @ColorsMachine
+This final result is then printed out alongside the original Twitter message for the visitor to take with them.
+A log of the responses is also available on Twitter @ColorsMachine

 Created for Colors Magazine edition #86, 'Making the News'